Mario Artist

 is an interoperable suite of three games and one Internet application for Nintendo 64: Paint Studio, Talent Studio, Polygon Studio, and Communication Kit.
 These flagship disks for the 64DD peripheral were developed to turn the game console into an Internet multimedia workstation.
 A bundle of the 64DD unit, software disks, hardware accessories, and the Randnet online service subscription package was released in Japan starting in December 1999.

 Development was managed by Nintendo EAD and Nintendo of America, in conjunction with two other independent development companies: Polygon Studio was developed by the professional 3D graphics software developer, Nichimen Graphics; and Paint Studio was developed by Software Creations of the UK.

-Titled Mario Paint 64 in development, Paint Studio was conceived as the sequel to Mario Paint (1992) for the Super NES.
+Paint Studio was titled Mario Paint 64 in development, conceived as the sequel to Super NES game Mario Paint (1992).
 IGN called Talent Studio the 64DD's "killer app".